What is Respite Care at Home & how do I arrange it?

 You can arrange for sitting services

 A sitting service is where a domiciliary care worker or a volunteer will come and relieve you for a few hours during a day.
-Local domiciliary care agencies or charities are the place to look for these marvellous people.
+Local domiciliary care service agencies or charities are the place to look for these marvellous people.

 Some links for you to try:

-Even if you engage a paid professional carer privately, it may be that he/she needs to take some time off to re-charge their batteries.
+Even if you engage a paid professional domiciliary carer privately, it may be that he/she needs to take some time off to re-charge their batteries.
 A Live-in Care Agency is a good place to start here too.
 Access Care can help you arrange this and other agencies can be found at The Live-in Care Hub too.

 Respite care at home provides much needed companionship and friendship, along with looking after more complex needs of a person needing 24-hour care.
 Live-in carers can cook nutritious home-cooked meals, accompanying to social and family events, enjoy hobbies together, be a friend who listens, helps look after pets, and provides care support.